-Please keep in mind that for most participants, services you receive from non-network providers are subject to higher costs if not prior approved by HealthSmart Care Management Solutions.
+Please keep in mind that for most participants, services you receive from non-network providers are subject to higher costs if not prior approved by HealthSmart Care Management.
 If you have questions about coverage of services, call HealthSmart at 1-888-440-7342 or 1-304-353-7820.
-Special arrangements that have been made for participants who live more than one county beyond the borders of West Virginia are explained on page 36 under "Non-resident PPB Plan Participants".
+Special arrangements that have been made for participants who live more than one county beyond the borders of West Virginia are explained on page 35 under "Non-resident PPB Plan Participants".

 - Allergy Services.
-Including testing and related treatment covered at 80% after deductible is met. - \ Ambulance Services.
+Including testing and related treatment covered at 80% after deductible is met. - ★ Ambulance Services.
 Emergency ground or air ambulance transportation, when medically necessary to the nearest facility able to provide needed treatment; in-network care covered at 80% of the PEIA allowance after in-network deductible.
 The PEIA allowance for air ambulance transportation is the current Medicare urban rate.
 Non- medically necessary, non-emergency ground transportation is not covered.
-Non-emergency air transportation requires precertification and is generally not covered. - \ Ambulatory Surgery.
+Non-emergency air transportation requires precertification and is generally not covered. - Ambulatory Surgery.
 Covered at 80% after the deductible is met.
-See "Outpatient Surgery" on page 48. - Annual Routine Physical and Screening Exam.
+See "Outpatient Surgery" on page 50. - Annual Routine Physical and Screening Exam.
 The PEIA PPB Plans cover a routine physical and screening examination once every year for insureds age 16 and over.
 Exams may be provided more often if the patient's medical history indicates a need, but these additional visits are subject to the deductible and 20% coinsurance.
 The routine physical and screening examination includes history and physical (screening and counseling for alcohol and/or substance abuse, blood pressure, depression, diabetes, domestic violence, nutrition, obesity, physical activity, STD prevention and other health risk factors as appropriate and provide for by the Patient Protection and Affordable Care Act; review of medications; blood work including general health panel and lipid panel, and immunizations as recommended by the American Academy of Family Physicians).
+Any additional services, including lab work, diagnostic testing and procedures, that are provided to you during this visit will be subject to your deductible and coinsurance, if there is a diagnosis to support them.
+For more information, see page 46 for a complete list of services covered under the Annual Routine Physical and Screening.
+See page 91 for information you can pull out and take to your physician.